ledgerium-io/ledgeriumgovernance-server/README.md

 - npm install
 - node index.js

+### We also use truffle for compiling smart contract so truffle can be installed and run compile
+- sudo npm install -g truffle
+- truffle compile

 ### Clone the repo and install the project
+Create docker network by running this command
+- docker network create -d bridge --subnet 172.16.239.0/24 --gateway 172.16.239.1 app_net

 Run the geth nodes by running
 - docker-compose up -d